 I may have mentioned this before, but it should be brought up again.
 While R-32 is being marketed as a great alternative to R-410A you should know that R-32 cannot be dropped in as a replacement in an existing R-410A system.
 If you or your customer wants to go the R-32 route then they will need to purchase a new system specifically designed to run R-32.
 If you do not then you risk damaging your entire system by putting the wrong refrigerant in it.
 You wouldn’t put diesel in a Ford Focus would you?
 The same principle applies.
 Your 410A air conditioner is specifically made to handle 410A and your 32 system is specifically designed to handle 32.
 It is also worth mentioning that you should NOT attempt to retrofit a 410A unit over to 32.
 It is simply not safe.
 This is because of the 2L flammability rating.
 The components of an 410A machine were simply not built to safely handle flammable refrigerants.
-You can read more about reasons NOT to retrofit by clicking here.

 The last thing I want to mention on R-32 is that it is not a miracle refrigerant.
 As we all know each refrigerants has it’s ups and downs.
 The only reason R-32 looks so sexy right now is it’s lower Global Warming Potential when compared to R-410A.
 But, when we are done with 410A, or when something sexier comes along, the world will drop R-32 just like it is beginning to drop R-410A.
 I don’t see 410A lasting another fifteen years with the ways thing are going.
 R-32 will be close behind it as well.
 While everyone is pushing for R-32 right now I am stand back from the crowd with skepticism.
 I predict R-32 will be gone in another twenty years.
 Is it worth it to the climate, the business owners, and the consumers to purchase a whole new generation of R-32 machines just to see them phased out in another ten or fifteen years?